In the past 40 years, three waves of crown-of-thorns starfish outbreaks have had a major impact on the many reefs that make up the Great Barrier Reef.

-Crown-of-thorns starfish (COTS) are marine invertebrates that feed on coral and occur naturally on reefs throughout the Indo-Pacific region.
-When conditions are right for COTS to multiply, they can reach plague proportions and devastate the hard coral population on affected reefs.
+Crown-of-thorns starfish (also known as COTS) are marine invertebrates that feed on coral.
+They occur naturally on reefs throughout the Indo-Pacific region, and when conditions are right, they can reach plague proportions and devastate hard coral communities.

 Laboratory research at AIMS has shown that survival of crown-of-thorns starfish larvae increases dramatically when phytoplankton, their food source, becomes more abundant.
 Phytoplankton numbers are usually low in reef waters, but production can increase rapidly if early-season monsoonal and cyclonic floods carry fertilisers and other pollutants into the Great Barrier Reef lagoon.

 Once dense breeding populations of starfish develop on some reefs, the huge numbers of larvae that they produce can establish outbreaks on mid-shelf reefs in the central Reef, even though these reefs are hardly ever affected by runoff.

 Overfishing may also contribute to the formation or persistence of crown-of-thorns starfish outbreaks.